 In our Mediate Your Life training, we offer what is called a Self-Connection Process.
-This process integrates components of Compassionate Communication (Nonviolent Communication/NVC) with mindfulness and a 3-chair mediation framework that provides different "maps" to navigate life's challenges and difficult conversations, and collaborate based in giving and receiving from the heart.
+This process integrates components of Compassionate Communication (Nonviolent Communication/NVC) with mindfulness and a 3-chair mediation framework that provides different "maps" to navigate life's challenges and difficult conversations, and collaborate based in giving and receiving.

-The first map is the map of the Self-Connection Process, which gives you the ability to locate and anchor yourself in the inner "3rd chair" of mediating presence and awareness.
-Self-connection is not just connection with one's individual, personal, separate sense of self, but rather connection with the larger, more expansive and interconnected experience of "Self."
-From this perspective of Self as mediating presence, you can metaphorically observe the inner "opposing chairs" conversations of your thoughts and feelings, and effectively navigate the storminess and rough terrains of inner and outer conflict in a way that leads to well being and new possibilities and solutions.
+The first map is the map of the Self-Connection Process, which gives you the ability to anchor yourself in the inner "3rd chair" perspective of awareness and consciousness.
+This is not just connection with your individual, personal, separate sense of self, but with a larger, more expansive and interconnected experience.
+From this perspective, you are the awareness that observes the conversations of thoughts and feelings, connects with underlying commonality and universality, and effectively navigates the storminess and rough terrains of inner and outer conflict in a way that leads to well being and new possibilities and solutions.

 The Steps of the Self-Connection Process: Breath, Body, Need

-In this place, that is no place, the light of consciousness and empathy shines through the inner and outer conversations with self and other.
-You can then see with compassion the underlying commonality and connection that transforms and liberates.
+From this place, the light of empathy shines on self and other, and you see with compassion the underlying commonality and connection that transforms and liberates.
 Everything, everything is dancing the dance of need meeting needs.
-Thought and action arise as giving and receiving, the natural desire to contribute to one another's needs; and there appears a new sense of choice — no demand, have to, or should — just kindness in service of well being.
+Thought and action arise as natural giving and receiving, the desire to contribute to one another's needs.
+And there is a new sense of choice — no demand, have to, or should — just kindness in service of well being.